shennan922/VM/autoscript/readme.txt

 7.If you don't want to split dataset, 'onedataset' set to 'Y' 8.'scales' can define by yourself according to 'num_layer'.
 9.In sendemail.py, you should update the receiver email address.
+10.label_map_path,pipeline_config_path,train_path will use default path, if you don't input their path.
 --------------------------------------------------------------------------------------------------------------------

 python2 train_eval.py \